top of page

 Cargo Ship at Sea

-Step 4: Cross-functional workshop with product team
+Step 4: Cross-functional ideation workshop

 Portfolio & CV - Search Step 4 Diamond.jpg

-It was time to bring the whole team in: product manager, designers, developers, engineering, data.
-The goal of the workshop was to kick off the discussion, foster a common understanding of the problem space, make sure we’re solving the right problems, and ideate potential solutions
+I facilitated the ideation workshop with the whole team: product manager, other designers, developers, engineering, data and customer success teams.
+The goal of the workshop was to kick off the discussion, foster a common understanding of the problem space, focus on the right problems, and ideate potential solutionsDuring the workshop I introduced each problem, gave time for reflection, and facilitated the ideation process.

 Portfolio & CV - Search Step 5 Diamond.jpg